Trust.Zone is an attractively-priced VPN thatt’s only really good for Windows or Android users.

 Europe is fairly well-served but lacks locations in smaller countries.
 Asia has a few options, including Hong Kong, Japan and China, while Africa and South America have only a single server each.

 You can find the complete list of Trust.Zone server locations by country and city on their website below.

 Even though the custom apps are Windows and Android only, Trust.Zone can also be installed on several other platforms by downloading the free OpenVPN software.
 This isn’t too tricky, however it’s nowhere near as simple as using a dedicated app.

 Trust.Zone can also be manually installed onto routers that run on DD-WRT firmware, meaning you can protect all of your connected devices without having to individually configure each one.

-Normally at this level we’d expect to see at least a proxy extension for Chrome or Firefox, but Trust.Zone doesn’t offer any sort of browser extensions whatsoever.
-If this is a dealbreaker for you, check out our guide to this year’s best VPN extensions.
+Normally at this level we’d expect to see at least a proxy extension, but Trust.Zone doesn’t offer any sort of browser extensions whatsoever.
+If this is a dealbreaker for you, check out our guides to this year’s best VPN extensions for Chrome and Firefox.

 Games Consoles & Streaming Devices

 There are setup guides on the website to use Trust.Zone with devices like Microsoft Xbox, Sony PlayStation and the Amazon Fire TV Stick.
 These are very easy to follow and include detailed screenshots showing you every step of the process.

 You can also connect devices like these to a manually configured router running the VPN software.